-Step 2 - Identify what markets you want to trade.
+Step 2 - Identify which markets you want to trade.

-Initially, Nadex Touch Brackets will be offered on the top four major currency pairs and the top four US equity index futures.
+Initially, Nadex Touch Bracket Contracts will be offered on the top four major currency pairs and the top four US equity index futures.

 If you’re not sure what markets are best suited to your trading style, try them all, risk-free, in the demo account.